 Statutory and regulatory authority

-- The effective date — first day of the month following enrollment
+The regulation also fixes the effective date, the first day of the month following enrollment.

 History: from MADP to MA OEP